 CBP Practitioners suggest that any abnormal deviation in posture will inevitably lead to a degenerative disease process that will adversely affect their health by impairing joint position sense, causing osteoarthritis, degenerative joint and disc disease, and/or putting tension on the spinal cord and nerve roots.

-Dr. Sonia Marques and Dr. Dawn Klose are both Webster Certified practitioners at Paramus Medical and Sports Rehabilitation Center.
+Dr. Dawn Klose is a certified practitioner of the Webster Technique at Paramus Medical and Sports Rehabilitation Center.
 The Webster Technique is a specific chiropractic analysis and treatment that reduces nerve stress and improves pelvic biomechanics and function.
-Chiropractors work with the body’s natural ability to adapt and function and care during pregnancy has many potential benefits for both the mother and baby.
-Treating the mother helps prepare the pelvis for an easier pregnancy by balancing the pelvic structures, muscles and ligaments, reduces potential stress to the uterus by removing torsion of the ligaments that support the uterus, reduces interference to the vital nervous system and decreases the potential for unnecessary intervention by improving function.
-The potential benefits for the infant as a result of prenatal maternal care include allowing better baby development and growth by reducing interference to the mother’s nervous system and providing pelvic balance as well as offering the baby room to move into the best possible birth position and thus reduce possible birth trauma caused by intervention.
+Chiropractors work with the body’s natural ability to adapt and function; and care during pregnancy has many potential benefits for both the mother and baby.
+Treating the mother helps prepare the pelvis for an easier pregnancy by balancing the pelvic structures, muscles and ligaments; reducing potential stress to the uterus by removing torsion of the ligaments that support the uterus; reducing interference to the vital nervous system; and decreasing the potential for unnecessary intervention by improving function.
+The potential benefits for the infant as a result of prenatal maternal care include allowing better baby development and growth by reducing interference to the mother’s nervous system and providing pelvic balance as well as offering the baby room to move into the best possible birth position and thus reducing possible birth trauma caused by intervention.